Posted ByEmma Winsor Wood

-When "I'm fine" is a typical answer, get tips on talking to your child to make sure she's not a bullying victim.
+When "I'm fine" is a typical answer, get tips on talking to your child to make sure something else isn't going on...like bullying.

 Your kid's energy seems to shift to a new website every week.
 She has new friends and you can't keep track of all their names.
 Though you try to ask what's going on, you want to give her some independence.
 But is she being as safe, smart and kind online - as you believe she is in person?
 And if she were being bullied, would she tell you?